Azure-Samples/DotNet47WinContainerModernize/README.md

 To iteratively work with the application, modernising it step by step to eventually run in a Windows 2022 container.
 Once containerised there will be guidance on running it in a number of Azure Container Compute services.

+Code changes to the application will be minimized, and migration from DotNet Framework to DotNet is not in scope.

 ## The steps

 Step # | Title | Description